chris/miu_puzzle/README.md

 ## Use/Build

 The mobile app was developed using the [Flutter](https://flutter.io) framework, which uses the [Dart](https://www.dartlang.org/) language.
+It also use Firebase services for auth and database.
+You will need to add your own google-services.json and GoogleService-Info.plist files to use your own Firebase account.

 Build it in Android Studio and run for your chosen mobile device.